 What to send and where to send it

-- Synopsis – a brief (up to two page double spaced) summary of the major plot shifts, its theme, characters, readership etc. For non-fiction work it is important to indicate the angle or aim of the work.
+- Synopsis – a brief (one page one and a half to double spaced) summary of the major plot shifts, its theme, characters, readership etc. For non-fiction work it is important to indicate the angle or aim of the work.
 The synopsis is a road map of your book showing the reader how it gets from A to Z. Think of it as a back cover blurb with a few more details.
 Also let the reader know where exactly the sample of writing fits within the overall structure of the work.

 - Writing sample – up to 6,000 words.
 We recommend the first two or more chapters because these will give the reader a good idea of your writing style and also introduce you to the main characters, plot and theme.
 These are the most important chapters in a work.
 You may also send in a specific section you feel is not working well.
 Note, though, that sample chapters should be continuous.
 It is hard for the reader to judge your writing if you send bits pulled from all over the MS.